-1.4 Publication of Subsequent Fixed Interest Rate and Subsequent Fixed Interest Rate Amount soon as practicable after their determination, and in no event later than the 5th (fifth) Business Day thereafter.
+The Principal Paying Agent shall cause the Subsequent Fixed Interest Rate and the Subsequent Fixed Interest Rate Amount and the relative Subsequent Fixed Interest Payment Date (i) to be notified to the Issuer, the Guarantor and to the SIX Swiss Exchange or other relevant authority on which the Bonds are at the relevant time listed, and (ii) to be published in accordance with Condition X as soon as practicable after their determination, and in no event later than the 5th (fifth) Business Day thereafter.
 The Subsequent Fixed Interest Rate Amount and Subsequent Fixed Interest Payment Date may subsequently be amended (or appropriate alternative arrangements made by way of adjustment) without notice in the event of an extension or shortening of the relevant Subsequent Fixed Interest Rate Period.